-Most of Cooloola’s walking tracks are class 4 walking tracks, except for some boardwalk tracks (Searys Creek and Kinaba) and the shorter tracks, which are class 2 and 3.
+Most of Cooloola’s walking tracks are grade 4 walking tracks, except for some boardwalk tracks (Searys Creek and Kinaba) and the shorter tracks, which are grade 2 and grade 3.

 Take time to read the classification details before walking out into the park.
 Study the map in detail.